When Can I Retire?

 What is coast FIRE?

 Coast FIRE is a unique subset of the FIRE movement that advocates for a special pre-retirement phase where you no longer have to save money once your net worth reaches a certain point where it will continue growing through investments until full retirement.
-This early retirement calculator estimates when you can start coasting to retirement.
+This calculator estimates when you can start coasting to retirement.

 Is coast FIRE possible for me?

 Whether or not coast FIRE is possible depends on a lot of factors including your income, expenses, savings, and investments.
-Making use of a coast FIRE calculator to estimate different scenarios is a good idea.
+Making use of a calculator to estimate different scenarios is a good idea.

 Quick overview about Coast FIRE